deathworlders/online/content/book/deathworlders/chapter-30-hearts-minds.md

 “He could be Big Hotel now.
 And he’s probably worried of the same.
 I wouldn’t want to be there for *that* meeting…”

 “Yeah.
-Leave the cloak-and-dagger to the...
-Cloak-and-dagger people.”
+Leave the cloak-and-dagger to the...Cloak-and-dagger people.”
 Claude scratched his head.

 Bartlett snorted.
 “Stick to the science, buddy.”